Whai Rawa, Whai Mana, Whai Oranga: Creating a world-leading indigenous blue economy

-We are working to create a foundation for a world-leading indigenous blue economy in New Zealand.
+We are working to create a foundation for a world-leading indigenous blue economy in Aotearoa New Zealand.

-- Identify policy and regulatory tools that foster marine ecosystem and economic management, and also reflect Māori knowledge systems, values frameworks and operating principles
+Identify policy and regulatory tools that foster marine ecosystem and economic management, and reflect Māori knowledge systems, values frameworks and operating principles

-- Integrate kaitiaki business models with frameworks for the development of sustainability tracing and authentication systems that will capture premiums for Māori marine products
+Integrate kaitiaki business models with frameworks for the development of sustainability tracing and authentication systems that will capture premium for Māori marine products

 Latest news and updates

 Sustainable Seas National Science Challenge researchers are hoping that marine health data gathered on a recent field trip to Queen Charlotte Sounds will support more integrated management of the ecosystem.

 The Sustainable Seas National Science Challenge leadership team have proposed seven major principles for ecosystem-based management (EBM) in Aotearoa New Zealand.